 The documentary was created by the NHS Institute for Innovation and Improvement.
 It followed a woman’s experience during the sudden death of her husband, who suffered complications after a minor operation.

 The NHS is notorious for guidelines, targets and frameworks.
-But it’s also rife across state institutions.
+But it’s also rife across other state institutions.
 Mark Fisher, in his book Capitalist Realism calls this situation in the UK ‘Market Stalinism’ – where the obsession with targets and how to achieve them obscures and even detracts from why you are trying to achieve them in the first place.
-We have already arrived in a place where the micro-motivations of efficiency overtakes the macro-motivation of care.
+We have already arrived in a place where the micro-motivations of efficiency have overtaken the macro-motivation of care.

 Lewisham Customer Experiences